freeCodeCamp/freeCodeCamp/guide/english/sass/index.md

 ## Nest CSS within SASS:

-On normal CSS codes we have to write each element's css separate like:
+On normal CSS codes we have to write each element's css separately like:
 ```
 .nav-bar{
   background-color: green;